ejpsoil/soildata-assimilation-guidance/docs/code-listsExtension.md

 ### Extend an INSPIRE code-list with SKOS

-Imagine that you intend to publish results of chemical analysis appraising the Zinc content of the soil.
+Suppose you intend to publish results of chemical analysis appraising the Zinc content of the soil.
 The INSPIRE code-lists do not presently include that metal as property, therefore an additional code-list item must be created.